AetherSky-arch/WordleSolver/README.md

 'o' represents a correctly placed letter.
 ```

 You can replace dict file by any other dictionary of 5-letters-long words you'd like.
-Not my fault if no solutions are found if you do tho.

-Disclaimer : I do not guarantee that a solution will be found with the default dictionary provided with this program.
+## How it works
+To make a guess, this solver will simply pick the first word it finds in its dict file that matches the hints given so far.

+## How it could be improved
+- By listing all possible guesses, and making the one containing the most common letters.
+- By making guesses that might not match the given hints in the second turn in order to eliminate a lot of common letters.
+- By interacting directly with the Wordle webpage via a library such as selenium instead of requiring user inputs.